We have designed our program to be procedurally intense, in our effort to train physicians to work in resource poor environments.

 Casting & Splinting

-Residents get lots of exposure to fracture management in our rural ED and family medicine clinic.
+Residents get lots of exposure to fracture management in our ED and family medicine clinic.
 At least 2 workshops per year are centered around casting and splinting.
 We have an all digital x-ray system setup in the clinic, with touchscreens mounted strategically around the clinic for viewing.

 Exercise Stress Testing